-The Big 4 professional services companies (PwC, KPMG, EY and Deloitte) are the major graduate recruiters who sponsor work permits in the UK.
-Many of our international students also work for them in their home country after graduation.
+The Big 4 professional companies (PwC, KPMG, EY and Deloitte) are some major graduate recruiters who sponsor work permits in the UK.

 Graduate opportunities usually open in September and the Big 4 recruit on a rolling basis.
-This means they start the selection process as soon as you apply, rather than waiting for a deadline.
 Applying early in the semester can increase your chances of success.
-Their main graduate opportunities are in Finance, Consulting, Technology or HR you might be interested in our Big 4 Bootcamp.
+If you are considering a career in Finance, Consulting, Technology or HR you might be interested in our Big 4 Bootcamp.
 This three day online workshop will help prepare you for the application processes typically used by these recruiters.

 Your timetabled careers workshops start in week 1.
 These sessions are practical and give tips on:

 - job search in the UK and internationally

 Throughout these workshops we will discuss ways you can enhance and demonstrate your employability.

 There will be many activities you can sign up for including:

 - Industry Insights, where our graduates return to give advice on working in different sectors